American Music Awards 2017 Winners: The Complete List

 DJ Khaled featuring Justin Bieber, Quavo, Chance the Rapper and Lil Wayne "I'm the One"

-Luis Fonsi and Daddy Yankee featuring Justin Bieber "Despacito"
+WINNER: Luis Fonsi and Daddy Yankee featuring Justin Bieber "Despacito"

 Maroon 5 featuring Kendrick Lamar "Don't Wanna Know"